SMARTNET MOBILITY SECURITY +

 Another way of using hydrogen is via a process that can trap a chemical hydride inside a nano-porous polymer such as polyamide, like a sponge, that speeds up the process of hydrogen release at reduced temperatures.
 These materials can be cycled many hundreds of times using ammonia borane as the hydride recharge.
 The resulting material looks like cotton wool and is safe to handle and is lightweight.

 This material will fit into the Universal cartridge and provide excellent power to weight ratios.
-A hydrogen cartridge will also incorporate fuel cells.
+A hydrogen cartridge will also (optionally) incorporate fuel cells to account for depreciation.
 The result is a cartridge that equals or exceeds the energy storage of a battery based cartridge.
 Both types of storage medium are designed to be compatible with the SMARTNET FASTCHARGE service stations.

 HYDROGEN SPONGE - A polymer tissue is soaked with a hydride to store hydrogen gas safely as fuel.
 Fuel cell cartridges are packed with this tissue.
 The cartridges are identical in size to the battery cartridges.